 - Select a bed that matches your dog’s preferred sleeping style.
 If your dog likes to sleep on her side or back, or she rolls around a lot when she sleeps, you’ll want a large, flat, spacious bed that is either roundish or square.
 On the other hand, “nesters” will generally prefer slightly smaller oval or round beds with bolsters to help them feel secure.

 - Purchase a bed of the proper size.
-Always consider the manufacturer’s sizing guidelines when selecting a bed, but because these guidelines are generally based on weight, rather than length or height, they aren’t always correct.
+Always consider the manufacturer’s sizing guidelines when selecting a correctly sized dog bed, but because these guidelines are generally based on weight, rather than length or height, they aren’t always correct.
 Instead, measure your dog while she’s sleeping and buy a bed that has the appropriate length and width to accommodate her entire body (with a few inches to spare).

 - Choose a bed that provides sufficient cushion.
 The entire point of giving your dog a bed is to provide her with a comfortable place to sleep, so you want to make sure the bed cushions her from the hard floor below.
 This usually means purchasing beds made from memory foam (or a similar material) that is at least 4 inches thick.